Main content

 • Apprenticeships: If you’re applying for one of our apprenticeship programmes, as well as meeting the vetting requirements for the programme you will also need to meet government scheme access rules.
 This means you must have been resident in the UK for at least three of the previous years on the first day of the apprenticeship (usually the September of the year you’re applying).

-The exception here is if you’ve served overseas with HM Forces or in some other official capacity as a representative of HM Government, or you’ve lived overseas because of a parent or partner’s government employment.
+The exception here is if you’ve served overseas with HM Forces or in some other official capacity as a representative of HM government, or you’ve lived overseas because of a parent or partner’s government employment.

 Filling in the online application form